Resolution Run 5K

-Entry fees include: unisex t-shirt (register by Dec 20 to guarantee a shirt), finisher momento, glow sticks, hot chocolate and a great time!
+Entry fees include: gender-specific long-sleeve shirt (register by Dec 20 to guarantee a shirt), finisher’s mug, glow sticks, deluxe hot chocolate bar and a great time!

 Location & Parking

-All packet pickup will be on race day at OSLC.
+All packet pickup will be on race day at EPIC.

 The Resolution Run 5K course will be a scenic, flat & fast loop course through the Parkwood neighborhood.